Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

 5. "Authenticated as [email]" confirmation

 **Token Management:**

 - Token stored securely on device
 - Auto-refreshes when expired
 - Revoke via Google Account settings
 - Re-authenticate if issues occur

 **Permissions Required:**

 - `spreadsheets`: Read and write to spreadsheets
 - `drive.file`: Access spreadsheets created/opened by app
 - `userinfo.email`: Display signed-in account

 ---

-## Legacy Shared Sheet Workflow (Deprecated)

-The former "public shared sheet (anyone with the link can edit)" workflow has been deprecated and removed.
-All logging now requires an authenticated Google account and writes only to spreadsheets owned by or explicitly shared with that account.

-Reasons for deprecation:
-- Data integrity risks (unauthorized edits, accidental deletions)
-- Lack of per-user audit trail and reliable version history
-- Privacy requirements for industrial and regulated environments
-- Improved token-based access control and revocation capability

-If you previously used a public shared sheet:
-- Create (or reuse) a private sheet under your account
-- Share with specific emails using Viewer/Editor roles as needed
-- Update the Spreadsheet ID in the app settings

-All subsequent references in this guide assume the authenticated private sheet workflow.

----

 ## Account Setup Panel (Testing Controls)